Employee Orientation Procedure

 e.
 Provide any available employee brochures (e.g. EAP) and advise employee to make an appointment with the Benefits Officer to arrange for benefit coverages if this has not already been done.

 f.
-Provide a departmental organizational chart and discuss the role, objectives and priorities of the department.
-One half day should be set aside within the first week for the employee to shadow staff within different areas of the department to familiarize themselves with departmental activities.
+Provide the units organizational chart and discuss the role, objectives and priorities of the unit.
+One half day should be set aside within the first week for the employee to shadow staff within different areas of the unit to familiarize themselves with unit activities.

 g.
 Required or planned training - both general and job specific